Tree Corps Model Addresses Worker Shortage and Lack of Diversity

 Tree Corps Expanding to More Cities

 American Forests first launched the Tree Corps model in 2021 through a partnership with TAZO Tea.
 The company sought to address climate change and environmental injustice by helping employ people who identify as BIPOC to plant trees in communities that need them the most.
-TAZO and American Forests are working with The Davey Tree Expert Company to create a five-person TAZO Tree Corps in five cities, including Detroit, San Jose, Calif., and Minneapolis.
-Thanks to interest from other funders, the Tree Corps model is now being rolled out in additional cities.
+TAZO and American Forests are working with The Davey Tree Expert Company to create a five-person TAZO Tree Corps in five cities: Detroit, San Jose, Calif., Minneapolis, Richmond, Va., and Pittsburgh.
+Thanks to interest from other funders, the Tree Corps model is now being rolled out in additional cities, including Houston, San Antonio, Dallas, Austin and Phoenix.

 The Tree Corps model is part of American Forests’ Tree Equity: Career Pathways Initiative, which connects people to tree industry careers and helps employers find qualified workers.
 The need for qualified tree professionals is expected to grow 10% by 2028.